Invariance and naturality of knot lattice homology and homotopy: Links of Singularity and Generalized Algebraic Links

 Figure \ref{subfig:surfacesingres} depicts the resolution of a singularity.
-Any normal surface singularity can be resolved, and in particular an algorithm is given in \cite{normalsurfacesing}.
-Since the process of resolving a singularity does not change its link, we can use the homeomorphism type of the link to understand the singularity type better while still working with a resolution.
-Furthermore, a surface singularity can be resolved in a way so that the pullback the regular neighborhood of \(p\) forms a plumbing.
+Any normal surface singularity can be resolved to a good resolution, and in particular an algorithm is given in \cite{normalsurfacesing}.
+Note that the process of resolving a singularity does not change its link.

+Associated to a good resolution is a \emph{dual graph \(\Delta\)}, which has vertices corresponding to the irreducible components of the exceptional fibers and edges corresponding to intersections between them (counting self intersections as loops).
+Vertices have integer weights encoding the euler number of their normal bundle.
+One may also choose to keep track of the genus of the irreducible components using another number, often denote in brackets to distinguish it from the euler number or dropped entirely if it is zero.
+This encodes the topological information contained in a neighborhood of the exceptional fibers, specifically the pullback of a regular neighborhood of the singularity to the resolution.
+This neighborhood will be a smooth four-manifold and is an example of a more general construction called a plumbing and realizes the link of singularity as a graph three-manifold.

 \begin{definition} A \emph{plumbing of two disk bundles over surfaces} is the manifold achieved by gluing trivialized neighborhoods of points in such a way so that the base of one becomes identified with the fiber of the other.
 In particular, the neighborhoods over which one is trivializing the disk bundles must be homeomorphic to disks themselves.
 A general \emph{plumbing of (disk bundles over) surfaces} is a four-manifold constructed from set of disk bundles over surfaces with the plumbing operation done some number of times between them.
-The \emph{base surfaces of the plumbing} are the images of the zero sections of the disk bundles used to make the plumbing. \end{definition}
+The \emph{base surfaces of the plumbing} are the images of the zero sections of the disk bundles used to make the plumbing.
+These are included from the individual disk bundles into the plumbings.
+A \emph{graph three-manifold} is a three manifold that is the fiberwise boundary of a plumbing, i.e. only the circle boundaries of the disk bundles are counted. \end{definition}

+Plumbings can also be represented by undirected graphs called \emph{plumbing graphs}, which generalizes the notion of the dual graph to this setting.
+It is possible for general plumbings to allow nonorientable bases (so long as the total space of the disk bundle is oriented) denoted inside the brackets with negative the crosscap number, or even base surfaces with boundary components, written as a second number inside the brackets and no euler number.
+In general, plumbing operations can be done two ways: preserving the orientations on fiber and base or reversing both.
+This can be recorded individually as a \(+\) or \(-\) on the edges, according to the sign of the induced intersection between the base surfaces plumbed together; however, up to change of orientation on the base surfaces, the signs depend only on a choice of which cycles in the graph will have an odd number of \(-\) edges.